dapr/quickstarts/observability/README.md

 ```

 ### Viewing Traces
-Since tracing is set up out of the box when running `dapr init`, to
+As mentioned, tracing is set up out of the box when running `dapr init`.
+To
 view traces, in your browser go to http://localhost:9411 and you will
 see the Zipkin UI.